 Right under the nose of the much-overrated MI5 …, Abu Muharib together with his companion in hijrah carefully and secretly made their departure … Abu Muharib with his companion embarked on a long and strenuous journey that totaled approximately two months and involved … being detained by the authorities of various nations on at least two occasions. … Through their persistence and perseverance, Allah granted them safe deliverance into Sham in the latter part of “2012.”

-That at least answers the timing question—Emwazi was in Syria by October 2012—and if Emwazi’s “companion in hijrah” was not Ellekhlifi, it would be interesting to know who it was.
+That at least answers the timing question—Emwazi was in Syria before the end of 2012—and if Emwazi’s “companion in hijrah” was not Ellekhlifi, it would be interesting to know who it was.

 From al-Qaeda to the Islamic State